tjmahr/tjmahr.github.io/_posts/2016-08-04-fixing-apa-citations-from-pandoc.md

   re_ampersand <- " & "
 ```

 **Lookaround, lookaround**.
-Our last regular expression trick is [positive lookahead][regex-lookaround].
+Our last regular expression trick is [positive
-Suppose we want just the word "hot" from the larger word "hotdog".
+lookahead][regex-lookaround].
+Suppose we want just the word "hot" from the
-Using just `hot` would match too many things, like the "hot" in "hoth".
-Using
+larger word "hotdog".
+Using just `hot` would match too many things, like the
-`hotdog` would match the whole word "hotdog", which is more than we asked for.
+"hot" in "hoth".
+Using `hotdog` would match the whole word "hotdog", which is
-Lookaround patterns allow us to impose more constraints on a pattern.
+more than we asked for.
+Lookaround patterns allow us to impose more constraints
-In the "hotdog"" example, positive lookahead `hot(?=dog)` says find "hot" if it
+on a pattern.
+In the "hotdog"" example, positive lookahead `hot(?=dog)` says
-precedes "dog".
+find "hot" if it precedes "dog".

 We use positive lookahead to find only the ampersands followed by an author name
 and a year.
-We replace the strings that match this pattern with and's.
+We replace the strings that match this pattern with *and*'s.